About the Community Response Volunteer Scheme

 What can I do if I am vulnerable and alone during self isolation

 If you have no direct support from family and friends and feel you are:

 - struggling to get your basic food needs

 - would just like to chat to someone

-If you can’t call the mobile number, call 0191 3773658.
-In the event of no answer please leave us a message we will be monitoring this number as much as possible.
+If you cannot call the mobile numbers, call 0191 3773658.
+In the event of no answer please leave us a message; we will be monitoring this number as much as possible.